 The concept of rhetoric, which can be defined as the art of persuasive writing or speaking, dates back to ancient Greece with Aristotle's Rhetoric.
 In addition to being effective argument tools, some types of rhetorical devices can be considered figurative language because they depend on a non-literal usage of certain words or phrases.
 Take a look at some common and not-so-common rhetorical device examples that can be used to great effect in your writing.

 Alliteration refers to the recurrence of initial consonant sounds.
-The phrase "rubber baby buggy bumpers" is one example you might remember from your childhood.
-Alliteration is often associated with tongue twisters for kids, but brand names commonly use this technique too, such as American Apparel, Best Buy, and Krispy Kreme.
+The phrase "baby buggy bumpers" is one example of alliteration.
+Alliteration is often associated with tongue twisters for kids, but brand names commonly use this technique too, such as Best Buy and Krispy Kreme.

-Allusion is a reference to an event, place, or person.
-For example, you might say, "I can't get changed that quickly, I'm not Superman!"
-Referring to something well known allows the writer to make a point without elaborating in great detail.
+Allusion is a reference to an event, place or person.
+An example of allusion would be "I can’t get changed that quickly, I’m not Superman!”
+Alluding to something well-known allows the writer to make a point without elaborating in great detail.

 An analogy explains one thing in terms of another to highlight the ways in which they are alike.
 “He’s as flaky as a snowstorm" would be one example of an analogy.
 Analogies that are very well known sometimes fall into the categories of idioms or figures of speech.

-Antanagoge places a criticism and a compliment together to lessen the impact.
+Antanagoge places a critical statement and a compliment together to lessen the impact.
 "The car is not pretty, but it runs great" would be one example, because you're referring to the vehicle's good performance as a reason to excuse its unattractive appearance.